 You can hike Parque Nacional Vinales with a guide or trek on horseback but we will show you how to follow the Coco Solo & Palmarito Mogotes trail independently, on your own 2 feet!

-Parque Nacional Vinales offers some of the finest & most accessible hiking trails in Cuba – hire a guide, trek on horseback or simply go it alone on your own two feet.
+Parque Nacional Vinales offers some of the finest & most accessible hiking trails in Cuba – it’s definitely one of the top things to do in Vinales.

-According to Lonely Planet, we took the official Coco Solo & Palmarito Mogotes trail, which covers Valle del Silencio & Mural de la Prehistoria.
+According to Lonely Planet, we here at DIY Travel HQ took the official Coco Solo & Palmarito Mogotes trail, which covers Valle del Silencio & Mural de la Prehistoria.

-We didn’t see anybody else hiking independently, without a guide, but no-one stopped us either.
+We didn’t see anybody else hike Parque Nacional Vinales independently, without a guide, but no-one stopped us either.
 As far as we know, it’s completely ok to head out on your own.

-This hike took us 6 hours.
+If you want to hike Parque Nacional Vinales like us, this trail took 6 hours.
 It’s a flat & easy walk.
 There are definitely a few shortcuts you could take, again plan with Maps.Me or with locals in town beforehand.

 As soon as the sun rises, Vinales gets hot.
 Take sunscreen & water as you take in the wonderful limestone countryside and feel the sweat & burn – good luck!